-BEND, Ore. — Perhaps the most striking thing about the last remaining Blockbuster Video store in the lower 48 United States is how instantly familiar it is, despite the decades of technological change that have nearly erased one of the most iconic brands of the 1990s and early 2000s.
+BEND, Ore. — Perhaps the most striking thing about the last remaining Blockbuster Video store in the United States is how instantly familiar it is, despite the decades of technological change that have nearly erased one of the most iconic brands of the 1990s and early 2000s.

 About three hours southeast of Portland, I found a piece of American history in this Central Oregon ski-and-beer town of around 90,000 people.
 I also found the answer to the question: Why would anybody shop at Blockbuster in the age of speedy broadband and streaming movies?

 I was inspired to make the trip after learning that I was within driving distance of this increasingly novel location.
 Bend attracts tourists year ’round to Mount Bachelor and Boneyard Beer, but the area has also enjoyed some notoriety as home to a slowly dwindling cluster of Blockbuster Video stores.

 That number is down to one.
 Last month Sandi Harding, general manager of the Blockbuster operation in Bend, made the decision to close down a storefront about 30 minutes north of Bend, in the town of Redmond, Ore., that wasn’t generating enough revenue to justify its existence.